beth-hedge-code/QA3/README.md

-# QA3
+# Course Quiz Giver

-Hello welcome to my code!
+In this program there are two roles

-You can become an admin or be a user and take a quiz
+You can become an admin and change details about the quiz

 Admin----
     Admin Passcode = admin123